-When considering a new project, the practitioner should follow a few logical steps to determine whether new data or mapping is required and what level of accuracy is required for the project area as illustrated below (Figure 3-1).
-This assumes the municipality responsible for flood hazard mapping has already gone through a flood hazard prioritization process, to define where new or updated mapping is required to better support the protection of people and property.
+When considering a new project, the practitioner should follow a few logical steps to determine whether new data or mapping is required and what level of accuracy is required for the project area (Figure 3-1).
+This assumes the agency responsible for flood hazard mapping has already gone through a flood hazard prioritization process to define where new or updated mapping is required to better support the protection of people and property.
 Also refer to Chapter 2 of this Technical Bulletin for different phases of a project where accuracy should be assessed or validated and Chapter 4 for other triggers for updating.

 Figure 3-1: Example decision process diagram for assessing hazard mapping accuracy and modelling requirements.
-The process, iterations and areas affected by the accuracy assessment could vary depending on the complexity of the project.